The UNC Policy Manual

 A. Compliance

-3. UNC System institutions are responsible for meeting SACSCOC expectations for the review of the effectiveness of their educational programs, inclusive of student learning outcomes.
+2. UNC System institutions are responsible for meeting institutional accreditor’s expectations for the review of the effectiveness of their educational programs, including student learning outcomes.

-5. If a program will be delivered out of state, whether face-to-face or electronically mediated, the institution must assure the UNC System Office that all required licensing or other authorization is secured before the program is offered out of state.
+4. If an academic program will be delivered out of state, whether face-to-face or electronically mediated, the institution must assure the UNC System Office that all required licensing or other authorization is secured before the program is offered out of state.

-6. The UNC System Office will maintain an Academic Program Inventory (API) as the official record of degree programs offered by the University and of all actions taken regarding degree programs.
-Constituent institutions will work with the UNC System Office to maintain the integrity of the API.
+5. The UNC System Office will maintain an Academic Program Inventory (API) as the official record of degree programs offered by the University and of all actions taken regarding degree programs.
+Constituent institutions assist the UNC System Office to maintain the integrity of the API.
+This inventory is continuously updated to reflect changes to existing programs and will also be revised following the Board of Governors’ approval of new degree programs or program discontinuations.

 B. Constituent Institution Policy and Procedure.
 Each institution must have a clearly defined process for the review and approval of proposals to plan or establish new degree programs, including online or site-based distance education, off-campus, or alternative delivery of degree programs.
-All constituent institution processes must be followed and constituent institution approval must be received before a proposal may be submitted to the UNC System Office.
+Institutions may submit Requests for Authorization to Plan (RPA) to the System Office prior to the completion of an institution’s degree program approval process.
+However, institutions may not submit the subsequent Request to Establish (RTE) prior to the completion of the institutional degree program approval process.

-1. Request for authorization to plan any new degree program.
+1. Request for Planning Authorization (RPA) for any new degree program.

-2. Request for authorization to establish any new degree program.
+2. Request to Establish (RTE) any new degree program.

-3. Request for authorization to establish a new delivery mode of any existing degree program.
+3. Request for authorization to establish a new delivery mode for any existing degree program.

-4. Request for authorization to change the title, degree type, or CIP of an existing degree program.
+4. Request for authorization to change the title, degree type, minimal credential credit hours, or CIP code of an existing degree program.

 5. Request for authorization to discontinue a degree program.